 Health during childhood is powerfully linked with social factors such as the income and education levels of a child's family and his or her racial or ethnic group.
-This snapshot of children ages 17 years or younger in Georgia shows that:
+This snapshot of children ages 17 years or younger in Illinois shows that:

-- Approximately two fifths of Georgia's children live in poor or near-poor households, one third live in middle-income households and one fourth live in higher-income households. - Nearly two fifths of children in Georgia live in households where no one has education beyond high school, one third live with at least one person who has attended but not completed college and approximately one third live with at least one college graduate. - One half of Georgia's children are non-Hispanic white, 34 percent are non-Hispanic black and 10 percent are Hispanic.
+- Approximately one third of Illinois' children live in poor or near-poor households, one third live in middle-income households and nearly one third live in higher-income households. - One third of children in Illinois live in households where no one has education beyond high school, one third live with at least one person who has attended but not completed college and one third live with at least one college graduate. - More than half of Illinois' children are non-Hispanic white, 21 percent are Hispanic and 18 percent are non-Hispanic black.